 I like to spend time at La Clandestina, a mezcal bar around the corner from our room that lived up to its good reviews.
 Yelp is solid in Mexico City, in case you were wondering.

 All of these are good activities to try during an overnight layover in Mexico City.

 The Zocalo is the famous city square of central Mexico City.
 Unless there’s a special event going on, the Zocalo isn’t the greatest area to be hanging out in after dark.

 But it’s perfectly fine to visit during daylight hours, including the early morning.
 Walk around, visit the churches and restaurants and ruins nearby.

 Palacio De Bellas Artes

-My travel friend found this beautiful structure and insisted we visit the Palacio de Bellas Artes.
+During my overnight layover in Mexico City, my travel friend insisted we visit the Palacio de Bellas Artes.
 This palace of fine arts has an impressive exterior.

 Roma Norte and Condesa neighborhoods